 The tier one rate combines the vehicle's fixed and running costs and can be used for the first 14,000 km of business travel in a year.
 This includes private use travel.
 The tier two rate covers running costs only and can be used for business travel over 14,000 km.
 Employees should keep a logbook or other record to show their business-related use of the vehicle.
 If you require specific income tax advice, please contact IRD directly.

-Remember:
+Remember

-- Always call AdviceLine to check you have the latest guide (refer to the publication date below). - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business. - ▶ Visit our website www.businesscentral.org.nz regularly. - ▶ Attend our member briefings to keep up to date with all changes. - Send your staff to Business Central Learning courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views.